suxess-it/kubriX/proposals/gitops-structure.md

 additional variations: platform-team can create some convenience in their gitops-repo with helm or kustomize to create argo project, namespace, app, namespace, policies with templating, as long as the flexibility and insights for the dev-team still exists and are not abstracted away too far. dev-team creates also its own kargo CRs if promotion with kargo is needed for the dev-team.

-- option 2 (beta but less platform-team involvement): with [apps-in-any-namespace](https://argo-cd.readthedocs.io/en/stable/operator-manual/app-any-namespace/) the platform-team can define the argo project ones and define a namespace where the dev-team can create the app-definitions in without review of the platform team. all apps in this custom namespace need to reference the correct argo project, otherwise argocd doesn't create the app.
+- option 2 (beta but less platform-team involvement):  as option 1, but namespace creation is a self-service. this can be established with [apps-in-any-namespace](https://argo-cd.readthedocs.io/en/stable/operator-manual/app-any-namespace/).
+While onboarding a new team the platform-team
+  - extends the [value application.namespaces](https://github.com/argoproj/argo-helm/blob/3174f52ffcfe3bb0d2ad6118411eacbaf20b0c7d/charts/argo-cd/values.yaml#L276) with a "app-definition namespace" for this team (e.g. "team1-app-definitions" )
+  - creates this "app-definition namespace" for this team (e.g. "team1-app-definitions" )
+  - creates an argo project for this team (e.g. team1-project), references the "app-definition namespace" in the projects sourceNamespaces attribute, sets the destinations in the project to valid "workload namespaces", like "team1-*" and sets clusterResourceWhitelist to "kind: Namespace".
+  - creates some mutating kyverno-policies to create some [multi-tenancy policies](https://kyverno.io/policies/?policytypes=Multi-Tenancy) automatically for new namespaces

+  Then the dev-team can create new apps by their own in their "app-definition namespace" and set the sync option "CreateNamespace".
+As long as the namespace name matches the valid destinations in the argo project (team1-*) the namespace gets created and kyverno creates limit-ranges, quoatas, deny-all network-policies etc. es defined in the policies.
+  Additionally [Namespace Metadata](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#namespace-metadata) can be used to apply different kyverno policies based on some labels or annotations.

+  TODO: what about application-set in any namespace so dev-teams can create application-sets?

 - option 3: dev-team gets its own namespaced-scoped argocd instance. namespaced-scoped argocd instance can be configured by central cluster-scoped argocd via gitops. if this argocd instance should also manage some additional namespaces we need additional configs/roles/bindings which is probably best managed with argocd operator (or openshift gitops operator on openshift). dev-team can create their argo projects by themselves or use default project since it is limited by the scope of the namespace-scoped instance. pros: higher isolation between teams concerning configurations, auth backend, permissions, resources and scalability, cons: higher resource consumption, higher management overhead, higher deployment complexity.